|Nutrition Facts (per serving)|

 This unusual vanilla wafer cake is a coconut cake made with crushed vanilla wafers instead of flour.
-We're not sure where the recipe first appeared in print, but it has been around for quite some time, and it is in many Southern cookbooks.
+This recipe first appeared in print and has been around for quite some time, especially in many Southern cookbooks.
 You'll find it in many Junior League and country cookbooks.
 It's basically a pound cake made with crushed vanilla wafers in place of the flour.

-We put the vanilla wafers in the food processor and pulse until the cookie crumbs are fine.
-Then we add the chopped pecans and pulse a few more times until the nuts are more finely chopped.
-We also cut the sugar back to about 1 1/2 cups and it was still delicious.
+Put the vanilla wafers in the food processor and pulse until the cookie crumbs are fine.
+Then add the chopped pecans and pulse a few more times until the nuts are more finely chopped.
+You can cut the sugar back to about 1 1/2 cups and it will still be delicious.

-We made this with the optional butter-pecan glaze; we used dark brown sugar in the glaze (pictured).
+You can make it with the optional butter-pecan glaze; dark brown sugar was used in the glaze (pictured).

 Take this unique cake along to a potluck supper or neighborhood get-together.
 And be sure to take a few copies of the recipe!